 Prepare Your Documents

-To apply for a private student loan, you’ll likely need the following documents:
+To apply, you’ll likely need the following documents:

 Check with your lender to see if there are any other documents you need to complete your application.

 By gathering these documents in advance, you can complete the application process as quickly and easily as possible.

 After gathering the necessary documents, it’s time to apply.